Sector slipping

 Sector slipping is a technique used to deal with defective sectors in hard disk drives.
-Due to the volatility of hard disks from their moving parts and low tolerances some sectors become defective.
-Defective sectors can even come on hard disks from the factory so most disks incorporate a bad-block recovery system to cope with these issues.
+Due to the volatility of hard disks from their moving parts and low tolerances, some sectors become defective.
+Defective sectors can even come on hard disks from the factory, so most disks incorporate a bad-block recovery system to help cope with these issues.

 Description

-During a low-level format, defect lists are populated which store a list of bad sectors.
-The bad sectors are then mapped and a sector slipping algorithm is utilized.
+During a low-level format, defect lists are populated, which store a list of bad sectors, which are then mapped and a sector slipping algorithm is utilized.
 When using sector slipping for bad sectors, disk access time is not largely affected.
 The drive will skip over a bad sector using the time it would have used to read it.
 Spare sectors are located on the disk to aid in having sectors to “slip” other sectors down to, allowing for the preservation of sequential ordering of the data.
-Accuracy of programs reliant on static knowledge of cylinders and block positions will be compromised, however.
+Accuracy of programs, reliant on static knowledge of cylinders and block positions will be compromised, however.